 - The hiking only section of the Mount Umunhum Trail between the East Summit and Trailhead Shelter Area

 The Mount Umunhum parking lot, trailhead shelter, stairs to the summit, west loop trail, summit shelter and trail to the Bald Mountain staging area all remain open.

-Out of an abundance of caution for the safety of the public, the area surrounding the base of the Mount Umunhum radar tower and pathways leading to the radar tower are closed to public access at this time.
-See map below.
+In November 2017, small flakes of paint containing low levels of lead were discovered near the Mount Umunhum radar tower.
+Out of an abundance of caution for the safety of the public, the area surrounding the base of the radar tower and pathways leading to the area are temporarily closed to public access.

-- The rain and wind events of November 9 and 10 appear to have caused small flakes of paint to shed off the radar tower.
+- Rain and wind events in November 2017 appear to have caused small flakes of paint to shed off the radar tower.
 These paint chips were tested and found to contain low levels of lead.

 - Lead was a common additive used in paint before the 1980s throughout the country, when the former Almaden Air Force Station was active.